Great Mosque of Taza: Interior (prayer hall)

-Courtyard (sahn) and minaret
+Courtyard and minaret

-The mosque's original courtyard (sahn) is in the middle of the northern part of the building.
+The mosque's first courtyard occupies the center of the northern part of the building.
 It is flanked on its east and west sides by arcaded galleries where the two outer western and the two outer eastern naves extend as far as the northern edge of the courtyard.
 On the courtyard's north side are several other chambers of varying sizes which roughly correspond to the last two transversal aisles of the mosque building.

-Near the courtyard's northeastern corner is the tall minaret, dating from the Almohad construction and thus the oldest surviving Almohad minaret.
+Near the courtyard's northeastern corner is the minaret tower, dating from the Almohad construction and thus the oldest surviving Almohad minaret.
 It has a square base and its height is five times greater than its width, which corresponds to the same proportions used in the more famous Almohad minarets like that of the Kutubiyya Mosque, although the secondary shaft in this minaret is slightly squatter than in the later examples.
 The minaret was decorated with blind arch motifs around its windows (which once provided light to the stairway inside), though much of this decoration is no longer evident today due to the later whitewashing of its surface.

 Grand courtyard (el-sahn el-kebir)

 The mosque's "grand courtyard" (el-sahn el-kebir) is a feature unique to this mosque and not found in any other historic mosque in Morocco.
-Located on the mosque's east side, it consists of a vast open courtyard which is almost as large as the main mosque building itself.
+Located on the mosque's east side, it consists of an open courtyard that is almost as large as the main mosque building itself.
 It is planted with olive trees and has a fountain in its centre sheltered by a small domed kiosk (qubba).
 Along its western side is a narrow arcaded gallery that grants access between the courtyard and the mosque, while along its southern side is a deeper roofed gallery bordered by an arcade of pointed horseshoe arches.
 Behind this arcade, in the middle of the southern wall, is a mihrab, attesting to the area's use as an outdoor or "summer" mosque.
 The courtyard existed during the Marinid period, but the qubba fountain and the southern prayer gallery probably date from the time of Moulay Rashid (17th century) or later.